 Certain pools may require you to sign a liability waiver.
 Liability waivers provide a strong defense against a personal injury lawsuit.
 Typical waivers include language that holds a person not liable for injuries which occur as a result of swimming activities, including the negligence of owners, their employees, the property, or even the lifeguard him or herself.

-While a liability waiver cannot prevent the filing of a lawsuit, they very often lead to very limited damages or outright dismissal of a case.
-They also serve as a deterrent against filing the lawsuit in the first place.
+While a liability waiver cannot prevent the filing of a lawsuit, it very often leads to very limited damages or outright dismissal of a case.
+It also serves as a deterrent against filing a lawsuit in the first place.